MatroxRulez's personal profile:

 In 2002, Matrox launched their next generation graphics card.
 Matrox Parhelia was able to drive up to three monitors in

 stretched mode, witch allowed expanding games across all three monitors.
-Matrox calls this feature as Surround Gaming.
+Matrox called this feature as Surround Gaming.

 I was thrilled about this option and I bought my Matrox Parhelia 128MB card immediately after they were